 You’ll also need to look at the power needs for an RV refrigerator that you’re considering installing in your rig.

-For our money, you should choose a model that can at least run off propane and electric, if possible.
+For our money, you should choose a model that can at least run off propane and electricity, if possible.

 This provides flexibility if you run out of propane or you’re adventuring off-grid for days at a time and you’re trying to conserve electricity.